Ixilthrin/FlashBang_initial_repo/README.md

 # FlashBang

+A series of programs excercizing modern OpenGL and C++.

+In particular, "program 10" is an index card simulation program which can be used for quick conceptualization of problems and solutions.
+Also can be used to play a card game.

 I created this repository a while back as just a name because I thought FlashBang was a great name for a graphics engine + sound project.